johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 1. Our Kernel Memory serverless instance - this is where the integration between Kernel Memory, Azure Open AI, Azure AI Search and the actual chunking takes place
 2. A queue which we'll use to provide documents for chunking with Kernel Memory
-3. Our hosted service which will be bringing together the queue and the Kernel Memory integration to manage our background document processing
+3. Our hosted service which will bring together the queue and the Kernel Memory integration to manage our background document processing
 4. An endpoint in our ASP.NET application to add documents to the queue

 ## 1. Setting up Kernel Memory serverless